AOmelaienko/Camila.ArrayUtils/README.md

+#Camila.ArrayUtils
-It's a toolset for working with arrays in C# I find useful.
+A toolset for working with arrays in C# I find useful.